jonasbjurel/shellyShedder/README.md

 levels are: "LOG_VERBOSE", "LOG_INFO", "LOG_WARN", "LOG_ERROR", "LOG_CRITICAL".

 ## Script configuration (persistant)
-This script's behaviour depends on script settings with default settings as defined in this script under "default settings...".
-The default script configurations are written to the shelly KVS (Key Value Store) which is persistant at the first run of the script, or after a factory reset of the script or the device.
-The default settings can be changed by changing the default settings in the script (not recommended) following a script factory reset or (the recommended way) to persistently set script configuration through the provided KVS HTTP webhooks.
+This script's behaviour depends on script configuration settings with default values as defined in the script under "default settings...".
+The default script configurations are persistantly written to the shelly KVS (Key Value Store) at the first startup of the script, or after a factory reset of the script- or the device.
+The default settings can be changed by changing the default settings in the script (not recommended) following a script factory reset or (the recommended way) to persistently set script configuration through the provided KVS HTTP webhooks, alternatively alternatively setting the KVS store from the shelly local- or cloud- web-page.<br>
+CAUTION: The shelly KVS store is using a storage with limited number of writes (~100 K), limit the number of re-configurations to ensure adequate life-time of the device.

 Following script setting/Webhooks are supported (GET):

 **hostname_setting:**<br>
 *http://"ShellyURL"/rpc/KVS.Set?key="hostname_setting"&value=\<hostname\>*<br>
-Sets the hostname of the Shelly device, hostname is needed for overload Webhook reporting.
+Sets the hostname of the Shelly device, hostname is needed for asynchronous status Webhook reporting.

 **fuse_rating_setting:**<br>
 *http://"ShellyURL"/rpc/KVS.Set?key="fuse_rating_setting"&value=\<fuse rating in Amps\>*<br>